|Visions of sweet bell peppers, jalapenos, chiles, and habaneros danced in their heads...|

 Talk about HOT!
 Contests include gnarliest, biggest, best looking peppers, best tasting pickled peppers.
 The public will also have the opportunity to purchase tickets for food items, try the wings and pepper poppers, and judge them; those restaurants that receive the most votes will earn bragging rights.
 The Wing Eating Contest will definitely be exciting and quite official with weighing of wings before and after participants eat the wings.
 You will want to join in or cheer on friends.

-Children and adult games abound: Pepper pot toss (platforms donated by Lowes), tongue twisters, and pin the leaf on the pepper.
+Children and adult games abound: Pepper toss (platforms built by Randy Neel of Lowe's Kingsport), tongue twisters, and pin the leaf on the pepper.
+The pepper toss is much like a corn-hole toss.

 Another featured demonstration event will be canning peppers and/or relishes.
 Robbie Peppers (no joke) from the Hawkins County UT Extension office will speak on canning details including materials, preparation, and procedure.
 These are just a few of the programs planned for the event.